rbeede/auto-raspberry-pi/README.md

 cd /etc/systemd/system/multi-user.target.wants && ln -s /lib/systemd/system/firstboot_with_networking.service .
 ```

-### Add /boot/first_boot_with_networking.sh
+### Add first_boot_with_networking.sh to bootfs

 This file will be executed after networking is available

-1. Copy any content you want (see repo example) to /boot/firmware/first_boot_with_networking.sh
+1. Copy any content you want (see repo example) to first_boot_with_networking.sh
-1. Because /boot/firmware/ (aka bootfs) will be a FAT filesystem all the files will already have +x mode set for execution
+1. Because aka bootfs will be a FAT filesystem all the files will already have +x mode set for execution

 ## Playbooks